nyonson/bitcoin-peers/crawler/README.md

 ## About

 Crawl across the bitcoin network beginning from a seed peer.

-Check out [examples/](examples) for usage.
+Check out [the example](examples/crawler.rs) for usage.

 ## Performance

+On a consumer-grade laptop, memory usage remains constant no matter the `max_concurrent_tasks` setting, but CPU usage spikes do occur as you turn that knob up.